Solving Nonlinear Absolute Value Equations

-\textbf{Abstract.} In this work, we show that several problems, that are naturally represented as Nonlinear Absolute Value Equation problems (in short, NAVE), can be reformulated as Nonlinear Complementarity Problems (in short, NCP) and, under mild conditions, they can be efficiently solved using smoothing regularizing techniques.
-To the best of our knowledge, this is the first numerical approach that deals directly with Nonlinear Absolute Value Equations.
-We also identify a commonly used technical assumption in smoothing techniques and prove its equivalence to a classical {\L}ojasiewicz inequality at infinity, confirming in particular that this assumption is not restrictive.
-The effectiveness of our approach is illustrated in several problems, including asymmetric ridge optimization and nonlinear ordinary differential equations.
+\textbf{Abstract.} In this work, we show that several problems naturally represented as Nonlinear Absolute Value Equations (NAVE) can be reformulated as Nonlinear Complementarity Problems (NCP) and efficiently solved using smoothing regularization techniques under mild assumptions.
+As far as we know, this is the first numerical approach that directly deals with NAVE.
+We also identify a technical assumption commonly utilized in smoothing techniques and prove its equivalence to a classical {\L}ojasiewicz inequality at infinity, validating its non-restrictive nature.
+Furthermore, we extend established error estimates for NCP solvers to derive error bounds for NAVE problems under weaker assumptions.
+We illustrate the effectiveness of our approach through applications including asymmetric ridge optimization and nonlinear ordinary differential equations.